ceciliestadekristensen/social-engagement-through-interactive-design/README.md

 ---

-## About the Project
+## Overview

 This project explores how interactive design and Human-Computer Interaction (HCI) can support students, especially newcomers, in discovering social activities that match their interests.

-The application introduces a character-based system that guides users toward relevant events, locations, and experiences in Aalborg.
+The application introduces a character-driven concept that helps guide users toward social events, locations, and experiences in Aalborg based on interests and preferences.

 ---

+## Project Focus

+The project was developed around the question of how digital solutions can support social engagement and reduce barriers to participation in student communities.

+The application focuses on:

+- Event discovery
+- Personalized exploration
+- Accessible mobile interaction
+- Character-based guidance
+- Clear navigation and visual structure

+---
+## My Contributions

+In this group project, I was involved in both the design and implementation, including:

+### UI & Design
+* Contributed to the visual style and user experience
+* Worked on the layout and interface structure
+* Helped shape the character selection experience

+### Features & Implementation
+* Implementation of the timeline view for event browsing
+* Worked on parts of the calendar related functionality
+* Contributed to character selection logic
+* Building and improving UI components

+### General Development
+* Collaborated on overall app structure
+* Participated in refinement and bug fixing
+* Contributed to translating design ideas into implemented features

+---

 ## Design Process

-The project follows an iterative and user-centered design approach based on:
+The project followed an iterative and user-centered design approach based on:

 * Human-Computer Interaction (HCI)
 * Participatory Design